 US Environmental Policy Act

-Connecticut has an Environmental Policy Act that has the same “stop, look, and listen” provisions as NEPA, but applied to State projects.
+Connecticut has an Environmental Protection Act that has the same “stop, look, and listen” provisions as NEPA, but applied to State projects.
 It goes farther than NEPA by allowing anyone to sue to prevent the “unreasonable destruction” of properties on the National Register of Historic Places.

 Over the years, the Connecticut Trust has been involved in several NEPA-related negotiations.

 Help us prevent threats to our historic resources.

 In 2017, the SHPO reviewed about 2,500 state- or federally-funded or permitted projects for environmental compliance, finding three-quarters of them to involve “no historic properties affected.”

 Federal Agency Obligations